jasp-stats/jaspDescriptives/inst/help/descriptives.md

   - Skewness: Skewness of the distribution of the data points.
   - Kurtosis: Kurtosis of the distribution of the data points.
   - Shapiro-Wilk test
+  - Sum: Sum of the data points.

 ### Output
 -------
 #### Descriptive Statistics
 - Valid: Number of valid cases.
 - Missing: Number of missing values.
+- Mode: Mode of the data points.
+- Median: Median of the data points.
 - Mean: Arithmetic mean of the data points.
 - Std.
 Error of Mean: Standard error of the mean.
-- Median: Median of the data points.
-- Mode: Mode of the data points.
 - Std.
 Deviation: Standard deviation of the data points.
 - MAD: Median absolute deviation
 - IQR: Interquartile range